-One of the gifts people will be thinking about giving and getting this Christmas is a do-it-yourself (partly) personal genetics testing kit, otherwise known as a Direct To Consumer (DTC) genetics test kit.
+One of the gifts people will be thinking about giving and getting this Christmas is a do-it-yourself (partly) genetics test kit, otherwise known as a Direct To Consumer (DTC) genetics test kit.
 To help you decide whether it’s a good idea or not, I put together this little blog entry.
 Hope you find it helpful.

 How the testing works

 The actual test procedure is simple.
 No blood involved!
-You just spit in a tube, add the supplied preservative, and mail the kit back to the company.
+You just spit I a tube, add the supplied preservative, and mail the kit back to the company.
 Sometime later, typically a few weeks, they send you the results electronically, through access to your private account on the company website.

 Essentially, the company labs have robotic machines and instruments that extract the DNA from the few cells that are in the saliva sample, having sloughed off your mouth tissue.
 As it turns out every cell of your body has the same DNA so it really does not matter what part of your body the sample came from.
 That’s also why forensic scientists can use hair, blood or semen samples to do genetic testing.
 Since our DNA composition does not change throughout life, the test results are good from the day you are conceived until death.

 Once the DNA is extracted it’s replicated using a nifty procedure called “PCR” and analyzed.
 In essence, your DNA sample is compared to other DNA samples that come from people who have known geographic origin and known health conditions.
 It’s a kind of a matching game (genotyping), more than an analysis of the individual letters of your DNA alphabet (sequencing).
 For the most part, the DNA of individuals is identical by more than 99%.
 And this is important to believers because it affirms the truth of the bible that we are all human beings, we are all created in the image of God.
 There are no subspecies of people!
-But the small differences among us are what make us all unique and that’s what the tests look for.
-In general, genetic testing companies compare over 500,000 variations in a person’s genes as part of their testing.
+But the small differences among us are what makes us all unique and that’s what the tests look for.
+In generally, genetic testing companies compare over 500,000 variations in a person’s genes as part of their testing.

 One interesting feature of the tests is that you can compare your results with those of family members.
-The extent to which two people have matching DNA depends on how close they are related.
+The extent to which two people have matching DNA depend on how close they are related.
 Parents and children have about 50% matching DNA, while first cousins have about 25% matching DNA.

 The testing companies provide a means for you to opt in if you want to be alerted when possible relatives are identified from their test results.
 Of course, every now and then, it turns out that the test results for two supposedly related people have virtually no matching DNA.
 This can be something of a challenge when the people tested believe they are parent and child, leading to a “is that really you dad?” crisis.
 Of course for most of us, the easiest way to find out about our heritage and our relatives is to simply ask the people we already know in our family tree.
 For orphans it’s another matter.

 All of the three genetic testing companies mentioned earlier have strict internal confidentiality rules and they do not release personal genetic information to anyone, according to their corporate documentation and to the best of my knowledge.
 Any data they do share is anonymized so that it cannot be traced back to an individual.
-In fact, many participants in 23andme testing (about 80%) agree to answer questions about their health status so the company can make correlations that can potentially be used for drug development.
+In fact, many participant in 23andme testing (about 80%) agree to answer questions about their health status so the company can make correlations that can potentially be used for drug development.
 Again, this information is not linked to the individual.
 In general, personal genetic information can be compromised when someone sends their genetic raw-data file to a third party, like Gedmatch.
 Many people do this as a way of finding relatives across testing companies.
-The stories you hear about in the media about the government tracking down criminals are based on these shared public platforms, not data obtained from the genetic testing companies themselves.
+The stories you hear about in the media about the government tracking down criminals are based on these share public platforms, not data obtained from the genetic testing companies themselves.

-Of course the other aspect of security that people are often concerned about is the use of genetic data by an employer or health insurer.
+Of course the other aspect of security that people are often concerned about is the use of genetic data by an employer of insurer.
 Fortunately, there is a federal law, the Genetic Information Nondiscrimination Act, often referred to as GINA, that explicitly prohibits the use of genetic information for assessing a person’s health insurance applicability or cost as well as for job hiring or job promotions.
 In my opinion, personal security in genetic testing is a bit of an overhyped issue.